youngzar/wra410/README.md

 6. Add navgation to the Schedule webpage. **Done**

 7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.

+## Additional Changes

+1. Made a strike through any past weeks on the schedule

 ## Grading Criteria